duck8880/EE160/Lab7/Lab7.md

 4. **Date Difference** (7 Points).

    - Write just one more driver using the functions you have written so far.
 The driver is to read a start date and end date and compute the number of days between them.
 Terminate the program when **EOF** occurs when reading the start date.
 Implement your algorithm in main() in the file **datediff.c**.

+     Tips:

+       - *date_diff = julian_date(end_date) + total number of days in the years from the start_year to the (end_year - 1) - julian_date(start_date);*

+         e.g. : Start date: 10 1 2016, End date: 1 2 2018, date_diff = 32 + 366 + 365 - 10 = 753

+         You can calculate the total number of days in one year using julian_date(31, 12, year).

+       - If the end date is earlier than the start date, we can accept the input but swap the two dates.

    - Compile this program with the command, which will create an executable called **datediff**:

      ```bash
      make datediff
+     ```

+     Example run:

+     ```bash
+     Enter a start date (dd mm yy): 1 1 2018
+     Enter a ending date (dd mm yy): 1 2 2018
+             From    1       1       2018
+             To      1       2       2018
+                     there are 31 days
+     Enter a start date (dd mm yy): 10 1 2017
+     Enter a ending date (dd mm yy): 20 1 2018
+             From    10      1       2017
+             To      20      1       2018
+                     there are 375 days
+     Enter a start date (dd mm yy): 20 1 2018
+     Enter a ending date (dd mm yy): 10 1 2017
+             From    20      1       2018
+             To      10      1       2017
+                     there are 375 days
+     Enter a start date (dd mm yy): 1 1 2016
+     Enter a ending date (dd mm yy): 1 2 2018
+             From    1       1       2016
+             To      1       2       2017
+                     there are 762 days
+     Enter a start date (dd mm yy): 1 13 2018
+     Enter a ending date (dd mm yy): 1 1 2018
+             From    1       13      2018
+             To      1       1       2018
+     Invalid input!
+     Enter a start date (dd mm yy): [Ctrl-D]
      ```

    ​